vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-lookup/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.0.

-## Lookup Dialog
+## Lookup

-The lookup dialog is a general purpose lookup where:
+The lookup component is a general purpose lookup where:

 - users can type some letters and get a list of matching items to pick from, thus using a quick search;
 - the picked item can be 2-way bound with a parent component;